Accelerate your Midwife Business’ Success

 Hire an Office Manager, receptionist, birth assistant, Medical Assistant, nurse, biller, marketer, accountant, partner midwife, and lawyer.
 Even though initial budgets will be much higher, your business plan will have an operational start up fund to compensate for that costs.

 Long term, your foundational midwife business will be so much stronger than you starting out doing everything yourself.
-Especially when your business starts to growing faster than anticipated (most do because of high demands for midwifery services), having that extra support staff will be vital to your self preservation!
+Especially when your business starts to grow faster than anticipated (most do because of high demands for midwifery services), having that extra support staff will be vital to your self-preservation!

 Don’t sacrifice family vital moments to being a midwife and business owner 24/7.
 Learn from my mistakes and history of professional burnout.
-Don’t lose your life partner or kids in a divorce to giving all your time away to this passion.
-Trying to separate your personal and business life as much as possible (know it is hard with birth call).
-Make sure vacations are allotted into budgets with coverage for birth call.
+Don’t lose your life partner or kids in a divorce to give all your time away to this passion.
+Trying to separate your personal and business life as much as possible (knowing it is hard with birth calls).
+Make sure vacations are allotted into budgets with coverage for birth calls.

 Your awesome hired team will be that additional time you need to accomplish so much more.

-You can only work 40-50 hours a week without getting burnt out.
-By having an additional 10 people working for you, the business can now get done an additional 400 hours of work!
-You would have to work 10 week to what your entire team could do in a week.
-Whenever interviewing a new person, see them as 40 hours each and every week of time you don’t have to work on things they are better at than you are like marketing, accounting, and cleaning a toilet!
+You can only work 40–50 hours a week without getting burned out.
+By having an additional 10 people working for you, the business can now complete an additional 400 hours of work!
+You would have to work 10 weeks to do what your entire team could do in a week.
+Whenever interviewing a new person, see them as having 40 hours each and every week of time.
+You don’t have to work on things they are better at than you are, like marketing, accounting, and cleaning a toilet!

 Leverage other people’s time, knowledge, money, and relationships to grow your midwifery business.
 You can’t be good at everything.
-I like to give Henry Ford’s example, he didn’t pass 8th grade and made the massive assembly line of Ford.
-He knew how to utilize each person for their expert skill.
+I like to give Henry Ford’s example; he didn’t pass 8th grade and made the massive assembly line of Ford.
+He knew how to utilize each person’s expert skills.
 He had a mastermind team and unlimited resources at his fingertips for anything he didn’t know.

 Networking and growing relationships will cut your marketing budget down greatly.

-Hire a person that just connects with the community and brands your midwifery business.
-Having someone that knows best words to use on a website or Facebook campaign will save you thousands in marketing money and time.
+Hire a person who just connects with the community and brands your midwifery business.
+Having someone who knows the best words to use on a website or Facebook campaign will save you thousands in marketing money and time.
 Meet with doulas and other birth advocates.
 Their professional relationship will open doors to more opportunities for your professional career.

-With a business plan that tells your vision and profits to support the success of the private practice long term, money funding will be much easier to accomplish from bank or other lending source.
+With a business plan that outlines your vision and profits to support the success of the private practice long-term, money funding will be much easier to accomplish from the bank or other lending source.
 Even creating a nonprofit organization and having a clear mission to the community will increase donations to the midwife clinic.
-Money to start up or improve processes isn’t the challenge when there a great product and clear objective accounting numbers to show it viability.
+Money to start up or improve processes isn’t the challenge when there is a great product and clear, objective accounting numbers to show its viability.

 Leveraging other people’s time, money, relationships, and knowledge will have your midwifery business at a level never imagined or dreamed possible.
 Spend the extra time finding the right people and training them well.
 Your strong business foundation of employees will be the rock you rely on day in and day out.

-Check out our teachable course Tips for Running a Successful Midwifery Practice, to teach you all you need to know about being a midwife.
+Check out our teachable course, Tips for Running a Successful Midwifery Practice, to learn all you need to know about being a midwife.